elastic/ecctl/docs/ecctl_platform_allocator_vacate.md

       --override-failsafe            If false (the default) then the plan will fail out if it believes the requested sequence of operations can result in data loss - this flag will override some of these restraints. [true|false]
       --skip-data-migration string   Skips the data-migration operation on the specified cluster IDs.
 ONLY available when the cluster IDs are specified and --move-only is true. [true|false]
       --skip-snapshot string         Skips the snapshot operation on the specified cluster IDs.
 ONLY available when the cluster IDs are specified. [true|false]
+      --skip-tracking                Skips tracking the vacate progress causing the command to return after the move operation has been executed.
+Not recommended.
   -t, --target stringArray           Target allocator(s) on which to place the vacated workload
 ```